estuans/django-oscar-gmerchant/README.md

 django-oscar-gmerchant
 ======================

-Integration with Google Merchant Center and Django Oscar
+Integration with Google Merchant Center and Django Oscar using the v2 Shopping API

 THIS IS STILL AS WORK IN PROGRESS.